amolabs/docs/protocol.md

   {
     "target": "_HEX_encoded_parcel_id_",
     "payment": "_currency_",
+    "recipient_pubkey": "_HEX_encoded_secp256r1_pubkey_",
     "dealer": "_HEX_encoded_account_address_", // optional
     "dealer_fee": "_currency_", // optional
     "extra": {} // application-specific JSON object, optional }
   ```
   where `target` is the id of a parcel for which the sender wants usage grant,
   `payment` is amount of AMO coin to be collected by the seller.
+  `recipient_pubkey` is a public key that granters use to derive a grantee's
+  address and to encrypt DEK to produce a buyer key custody.
 In order for
   `dealer_fee` to work, both of `dealer` and `dealer_fee` must be valid.

 - `grant` payload